-2017 KUSKOKWIM RIVER DRAINAGE SUBSISTENCE FISHING State Emergency Order Effective Date Actions EO 3-S-WR-01-17 Multiple effective dates depending on area of Kuskokwim River (May 20, 2017 - June 4, 2017) Subsistence fishing with gillnets in the Kuskokwim River will be closed during the following times and areas: Beginning 12:01 a.m.
-Saturday, May 20, 2017, the Kuskokwim River Drainage from the Yukon Deita NWR boundary at the mouth of the Kuskokwim River to ADF&amp;G markers approximately one-half mile upstream of the Tuluksak River mouth; Beginning 12:01 a.m.
-Thursday, May 25, 2017, from the ADF&amp;G markers approximately one-half mile upstream of the Tuluksak River mouth to the Yukon Delta Refuge boundary near Aniak; Beginning 12:01 a.m.
-Thursday, June 1, 2017, from the Yukon Delta Refuge boundary near Aniak; Beginning 12:01 a.m.
-Thursday, June 1, 2017, from the Yukon Delta Refuge boundary near Aniak to the ADF&amp;G regulatory markers near the Holitna River mouth; and Beginning 12:01 a.m.
-Sunday, June 4, 2017, upstream of the ADF&amp;G regulatory markers located near the Holitna River mouth to the headwaters of the Kuskokwim River.
+2017 VIM RIVER DRAINAGE ISTENCE FISHING

+State Emergency Order Effective Date Actions

+EO 3-S-WR-01-17 Multiple effective dates depending on area of Kuskokwim River (May 20, 2017 - June 4, 2017) Subsistence fishing with gillnets in the Kuskokwim River will be closed during the following times and areas: • Beginning 12:01 a.m.
+Saturday, May 20, 2017, the Kuskokwim River Drainage from the Yukon Delta NWR boundary at the mouth of the Kuskokwim River to ADF&G markers approximately one-half mile upstream of the Tuluksak River mouth; • Beginning 12:01 a.m.
+Thursday, May 25, 2017, from the ADF&G markers approximately one-half mile upstream of the Tuluksak River mouth to the Yukon Delta Refuge boundary near Aniak; • Beginning 12:01 a.m.
+Thursday, June 1, 2017, from the Yukon Delta Refuge boundary near Aniak to the ADF&G regulatory markers near the Holitna River mouth; and • Beginning 12:01 a.m.
+Sunday, June 4, 2017, upstream of the ADF&G regulatory markers located near the Holitna River mouth to the headwaters of the Kuskokwim River.
 The following subsistence fishing restrictions and tributary gillnet fishing closures will also go into effect beginning 12:01 a.m.
-Saturday, May 20, 2017, until further notice: The Kwethluk River drainage including its confluence with Kuskokuak Slough and downstream mouth of the slough.
-The Kasigluk and Kisaralik river drainages including Old Kuskokuak Slough to ADF&amp;G regulatory markers at the confluence of Old Kuskokuak Slough with Kuskokuak Slough.
-The Tuluksak River drainage including its confluence with the Kuskokwim River and downstream approximately 1-mile to ADF&amp;G regulatory markers.
-The Aniak River drainage to ADF&amp;G regulatory markers at its confluence with the Kuskokwim River.
+Saturday, May 20, 2017, until further notice: • The Kwethluk River drainage including its confluence with Kuskokuak Slough and downstream to ADF&G regulatory markers located at the downstream mouth of the slough. • The Kasigluk and Kisaralik river drainages including Old Kuskokuak Slough to ADF&G regulatory markers at the confluence of Old Kuskokuak Slough with Kuskokuak Slough. • The Tuluksak River drainage including its confluence with the Kuskokwim River and downstream approximately 1-mile to ADF&G regulatory markers at its confluence with the Kuskokwim River and its confluence with the Kuskokwim River drainage including its confluence with the Kuskokwim River and downstream approximately 1-mile to ADF&G regulatory markers at its confluence with the Kuskokwim River.